CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 Before starting the installation, ensure that your Kubernetes cluster is running, all the CAST Imaging docker images are available from registry and that Helm and kubectl are installed on your system.

-## Optional: setup an EFS
-All pods will use EBS (block storage) by default.
-For the console-analysis-node StatefulSet, it is however possible to configure an EFS (file storage) in order to enable its scalability, if needed.
-You will have to:
-- Rename ex_storage-bsfs.yaml into storage-bsfs.yaml
-- Rename storage-bs.yaml into ex_storage-bs.yaml
-- Have an EFS ready:
- - Create an EFS in AWS Console
- - In the EFS, create an Access Point:
-	- Name: castimaging-shared-datadir
-	- Root directory path: /castimaging-shared-datadir
-	- Root directory creation permissions
-		- Owner user ID: 10001
-		- Owner group ID: 10001
-		- Access point permissions: 0777
- - Copy the File System ID of the EFS as well as the Access point ID
- - Update the EFSsystemID and EFSaccessPointID variables in values.yaml
- - Update the Security Group of the EFS to allow access (inbound rule) from the NodeGroup Security Group of the EKS cluster, on port 2049 (NFS)

 **1. Run the installation**